ag2718/Neural-Net-From-Scratch/README.md

 # Neural-Net-From-Scratch
 A class for a basic feedforward neural network without any machine learning libraries.
-The only libraries being used are NumPy (for matrix multiplications and math) and Matplotlib (for optional visualization).
+The only libraries being used are NumPy (for matrix multiplications and math) and Matplotlib (for optional visualization); these must be installed before the class is used.
+As well as a feedforward prediction algorithm, the class impelements gradient descent through backpropogation in order to improve accuracy of weights and biases.
+The network consists of only one hidden layer with a user-specified number of neurons.